 College Degree Completion and Funding

 Oklahoma’s Promise is one of the most successful college access programs in the country.
-There have been efforts to change the family income level and/or student performance requirements of OK Promise.
-These changes could alter the intent of the program, providing more students access to college which produce more college graduates.
-We oppose legislation that would change the focus of the program.
+Oklahoma’s Promise students perform better and graduate at a higher rate than the student population in general.
+There have been efforts to alter family income criteria and/or student performance requirements of the program.
+These changes would change the intent of the program by reducing access and lowering the production of college graduates by the system.
+We oppose legislation that would change the focus and intent of this successful program.

 For more information, please contact a member of our Government Relations staff.